 Neither is e-dating or any system that operates based on decisions made about you when you’re not present.
 When a picture stands in for you, the only control is in the Before filters.

-When society ignores certain aspects of us, we ignore them too.
 PCA is a chance for you to try on different versions of ourselves.
 Winter and Spring coloured people need to wear those colours to pull them up to normal.
-In the softer coloured clothes, they look like a washout, possibly the only side of themselves that they have ever seen.
+If they and others have only seen themselves wearing softly coloured clothes, the washed out impression may be a self-image that could be improved.